Choose healthy foods every day

 - Replace red meat with fish or poultry.
 Red meat, if eaten at all, should be limited to 1 or 2 times per month.

-- Eat 3 servings a day of low-fat or nonfat dairy, such as milk, cheese or yogurt.
+- Eat 3 servings a day of low-fat or nonfat dairy, such as milk, cheese, or yogurt.
+Or try non-dairy alternatives such as soy and almond milk.

 - Have fresh fruit for dessert.